Volcanic dive sites

 Diving with Volcanoes: Life in bloom

 It is no coincidence that many volcanically active areas on earth are particularly popular diving destinations.
 Underwater volcanic rock formations provide a perfect habitat for sponges, algae and small animals.
-Food for larger sea creatures settles here, and these in turn attract the large predators.
+This is where food for larger sea creatures settles, and these in turn attract the large predators.

-In addition to the overwhelming fauna, volcanic landscapes provide geological clues: What did this lava look like when it poured into the water?
+In addition to the overwhelming fauna, volcanic landscapes provide geological clues: What did this lava look like when it flowed into the water?
 Or is she frozen on land?
 How long ago was that?
-And what do you know about it?
+And what do we know about them?

-And they are simply beautiful to look at: lava formations can form real works of art under water, which we can decode from different perspectives in three dimensions.
+And they are simply beautiful to look at: Lava formations can create veritable works of art underwater, which we can decipher from different perspectives in three dimensions.

-Volcanic dive sites are scattered all over the world.
+Volcanic diving areas are scattered all over the world.
 Island chains resulting from hotspot volcanism such as the Canary Islands or Hawaii, the home of glacier volcanism Iceland, the many diving areas around the Pacific Ring of Fire such as Bali or Indonesia, or crater lakes in the Eifel – volcanic diving spots are diverse.

 Canary Islands: Old and Young Lava